dibyendumajumdar/C/docs/ctour.md

 ### `SYMDEF name`

 means that the symbol `name` is an external name  defined in the current program.
-It is produced for each exter- nal data or function definition.
+It is produced for each external data or function definition.

 ### `CSPACE name size`

 indicates that the name refers to	a  data  area  whose size  is the specified number of bytes.
-It is produced for external data definitions without explicit initial- ization.
+It is produced for external data definitions without explicit initialization.

 ### `SSPACE size`

 indicates	that size bytes should be set aside for data storage.
-It is used to pad out  short  initializations of  external  data and to reserve space for static (in- ternal) data.
+It is used to pad out  short  initializations of  external  data and to reserve space for static (internal) data.
 It will be preceded  by  an  appropriate label.

 ### `EVEN`